VladimirRepp/CS---TelegramChatBot/README.md

 Using:
 =====
-- C#
-- Telegram.Bot (v22.4.3)
-- .Net9
-- Console
+- Platform: C#, .Net9, Console
+- Packages: Telegram.Bot (v22.4.3), System.Configuration.ConfigurationManager (9.0.2)
 - IDE: MVS 2022

 Description:
 =====
 - v0.1
-- Multithreaded optimization is needed!
 - Sample_0: a simple example of using logic to process messages and create inline and reply keyboards and crate bot commands
-- Sample_1: Sample_0 + encapsulation of the page logic in a separate class, analogous to the Form class from WinForm
-- Sample_2: Sample_1 + encapsulation of the verification and execution of a chat action in a separate class, the Command pattern

-Example:
+- Sample_1: use separation of user states so that each user sees only their interface and works independently of others

+Example Sample_0:
 =====

 ![1](https://github.com/user-attachments/assets/137fef0b-1040-4d76-b642-f656bacefc08)